LGS-SOAR

 IS THE SUMMER RESEARCH PROGRAM OPEN TO STUDENTS WHO ARE NOT AMERICAN CITIZENS?

-Funding is available to US citizens and permanent residents.
+Funding is available to U.S. citizens and permanent residents.
 International students are also eligible to apply but funds are limited.
-Undocumented Students are also encouraged to apply.
+Undocumented students are also encouraged to apply.

 CAN I PARTICIPATE IF I HAVE MY OWN FUNDING?